Bulk Uploading Images & ZIP Files

 If some cards fail during batch processing:

-- Go to Inventory → Upload Cards
+- Go to Vault → Upload

 - Find the batch in the recent batches list (left pane) and expand it